g-pinel/qPCR-analyzer/README.md

 - Delta CTs
 - Levels

+In addition, warnings will be raised for samples with technical replicates with a standard deviation > 0.5

 ### Example command
 Run the _Rscript_ command in your terminal followed by the R script file path and the two arguments separated by spaces:
 ```